 News and perspectives on big data analytics technologies

-Big data has been getting lots of attention for what it can possibly reveal about customers, market trends, marketing programs, equipment performance and other business elements.
+Big data analysis techniques have been getting lots of attention for what they can reveal about customers, market trends, marketing programs, equipment performance and other business elements.
 For many IT decision makers, big data analytics tools and technologies are now a top priority.
-These stories highlight trends and perspectives in the rapidly expanding world of big data analytics.
+These stories highlight trends and perspectives to help you manage your big data implementation.

 President Barack Obama has introduced proposals for data security, but not everyone thinks they will address key questions for businesses.
 Continue Reading